The Three Lives of an Xactimate Document: Estimate, Bid, and Invoice

 An estimate becomes a bid when it is combined with the intention to win and perform the job.
 Intent is the dividing line.
 It is what separates a number on a page from a commitment backed by a contractor's willingness to actually do the work.

+A retail contractor inspects a damaged property and prepares an Xactimate document.
+The contractor wants the job.
+The contractor is willing to perform the work at the price stated.
+That document is both an estimate (a calculation of cost) and a bid (a commitment to perform).
 A bid carries an implicit promise.
-The contractor who submits a bid is saying: I have evaluated this project, I have assessed the scope, I have calculated the costs, I have accounted for my overhead and profit, and I am willing to commit my company's resources to performing this work at this price.
-That promise has economic value.
-It represents the contractor's professional judgment, backed by the contractor's reputation, license, bond, and insurance.
+The contractor who submits a bid has evaluated the project, assessed the scope, calculated the costs, accounted for overhead and profit, and is willing to commit company resources at that price.
+That promise has economic value backed by the contractor's reputation, license, bond, and insurance.

 When an Estimate Is Not a Bid